ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 ## Registered Problem Types {#registry}

-This specification defines the "HTTP Problem Types" registry for common, widely-used problem type URIs, to promote reuse.
+This specification defines the "HTTP Problem Types" registry for common, widely used problem type URIs, to promote reuse.

 The policy for this registry is Specification Required, per {{RFC8126, Section 4.6}}.